 David Buckingham is a scholar, writer and consultant specializing in young people, media and education.
-He is an Emeritus Professor at Loughborough University, and a Visiting Professor at Sussex University and at the Norwegian Centre for Child Research.
-He was for many years a Professor of Education at the Institute of Education, London University, where he was the founder and director of the Centre for the Study of Children, Youth and Media; and subsequently a Professor of Media and Communications at Loughborough University.
+He is an Emeritus Professor at Loughborough University, and a Visiting Professor at Sussex University and at Kings College London.
+He was for many years a Professor of Education at the Institute of Education, London University, where he was the founder and director of the Centre for the Study of Children, Youth and Media.

 David is a leading internationally recognized expert on children’s and young people’s interactions with electronic media, and on media literacy education.
 He has directed more than 25 externally-funded research projects on these issues, and been a consultant for bodies such as UNESCO, the United Nations, Unicef, the European Commission, Ofcom (the UK media regulator), and the UK government.
-David continues to undertake research, consultancy and evaluation, most recently for organizations such as the Media Education Association, Space Studios, and Tablets for Schools.
+David continues to undertake research, consultancy and evaluation, most recently for organizations such as the Media Education Association, Space Studios, and Family, Kids and Youth.

 David is the author, co-author or editor of 30 books, and more than 220 articles and book chapters.
 His work has been translated into 15 languages.
 His key publications include Children Talking Television (1993), After the Death of Childhood (2000), Media Education: Literacy, Learning and Modern Culture (2003), Beyond Technology: Children’s Learning in the Age of Digital Culture (2007) and The Material Child: Growing Up in Consumer Culture (2011).
-His most recent books are The Civic Web: Young People, the Internet and Civic Participation (2013), Youth Cultures in the Age of Global Media (2014) and On the Cusp (2015), a novel set in contemporary London.
+His most recent academic books are The Civic Web: Young People, the Internet and Civic Participation (2013) and Youth Cultures in the Age of Global Media (2014).
+He has also written novels, including On the Cusp (2015), a comic tale about ‘regeneration’ in contemporary London.